openmainframeproject/feilong/doc/source/quickstart.rst

 .. note::
-   It is recommend to consider increase the SMAPI long call server and DIRMAINT DATAMOVE machine if heavy concurrent workload is going to be run through z/VM Cloud connector.
+   It is recommend to consider increase the SMAPI long call server and DIRMAINT DATAMOVE machine if heavy concurrent workload is going to be run through IBM z/VM Cloud Connector.
 See `z/VM Systems Management Application Programming`_ for how to make it.

 2. Update BYOL definition for spawning guests.